This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS. It covers:

 - How to view the state of SLURM queues

-The CentOS7 sub-cluster LOTUS is managed by SLURM and the SLURM queues are:
+LOTUS cluster is managed by SLURM and the SLURM queues are:

 Each queue has an attribute of run-length limits (e.g. short, long) and resources.
 A full breakdown of each queue and its associated resources is shown below in Table 1.